 You can cut down on the number of hiding places for frogs by keeping your lawn trimmed, mowed, and generally well-manicured.
 If you have a lot of lawn decorations, consider getting rid of some of the ones that provide lots of nooks and crannies for frogs to climb in.
 Additionally, keep weed growth in your garden to a minimum and make sure any decorative plants are pruned regularly.

-Certain structures like storage sheds can also provide frogs with shelter.
+Certain structures like storage sheds can also shelter frogs.
 Areas underneath sheds, fountains, and gazebos are naturally very moist.
 Make sure any plants growing around or underneath any buildings and structures are also trimmed often.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.